Undergraduate Level Courses

 This course will examine the role of gender and sexuality in the making of the modern Middle East from the late Ottoman period to the present.
 It will focus on the relationship between gender and sexuality and how they have been transformed by processes of colonialism, capitalism, nation-building, middle-class formation, and racialization.
 Through key sources in feminist history, we will also explore the ways in which women in the MENA region have responded to and shaped these historical processes.

-What factors have influenced the U.S. government’s and Americans’ interactions with the rest of world?
+What factors have influenced the U.S. government’s and Americans’ interactions with the rest of the world?
 Who has shaped these encounters?
 What has the relationship been between these relations and U.S. domestic affairs?
 How have foreigners responded to U.S. actors and influence?
 We will analyze U.S. foreign relations, a broader category than simply foreign policy by examining the political, military, economic, religious, and cultural influence of the U.S. In particular, we will discuss the U.S. as a global power following World War II through topics such as the Cold War, the Vietnam Wars, human rights, and globalization.
 We will also consider the different ways historians have sought to explain U.S. foreign relations.
 This course focuses on trends and ideas, focusing on critical thinking and events rather than attempting a comprehensive account of U.S. foreign relations.

 Black Lives Matter will center on the struggle for Black equality which stands as a unique and epoch-making saga in the quest for equal rights and human dignity.
 It surveys the lives of a people who have suffered from racial and ethnic discrimination in the USA and throughout the world.
-This struggle had and still has domestic, national and international dimensions.
-In this course we will investigate the origins and flowering of the “Black Lives Movement ” tracing it from the “Civil Rights Movement” in America and study the developments and outcomes of the struggle to secure equal rights for African Americans.
+This struggle had and still has domestic, national, and international dimensions.
+In this course,e we will investigate the origins and flowering of the “Black Lives Movement ” tracing it from the “Civil Rights Movement” in America and study the developments and outcomes of the struggle to secure equal rights for African Americans.
 We will make the necessary links between the African American experience and the broader human rights issues.
 The course will use primary sources (many are now in book form) to chronicle both legal barriers and legal milestones related to the issues.
 We will examine violent acts against African Americans and both violent and nonviolent forms of resistance to discrimination.
 We will follow the everyday actions of the American people to secure equality for the descendants of former slaves.
-Special emphasis will be paid to the united efforts of African Americans, whites, and peoples of other ethnic backgrounds who have played prominent roles in the African American journey, from slavery to freedom and beyond.
+Special emphasis will be paid to the united efforts of African Americans, whites, and people of other ethnic backgrounds who have played prominent roles in the African American journey, from slavery to freedom and beyond.
 We will follow a thematic route to view the major events in the last decades of the 19th century to the “Civil Rights” decade of the 1960s to the Black Lives Movement of the 2000s.
-Visual presentations, shorts movies and documentaries, African American cultural expressions (especially music) and the study of actual events will be central to the class.
-All are encouraged to read newspapers (you can get your home paper on line) and to listen to newscast as we will discuss relevant recent events related to our topics.
+Visual presentations, short movies, and documentaries, African American cultural expressions (especially music), and the study of actual events will be central to the class.
+All are encouraged to read newspapers (you can get your home paper online) and to listen to newscasts as we will discuss relevant recent events related to our topics.

 Crossing Boundaries: History in Global and Transnational PerspectiveThis is the core course for International History majors in the SFS.
 In this course, you will learn to approach major themes in modern history through a global and transnational lens.
-Topics include, but are not limited to, the history of mobility and migration, media, war and revolutions, protest movements, the environment, and consumption.
+Topics include but are not limited to, the history of mobility and migration, media, war and revolutions, protest movements, the environment, and consumption.
 You will gain a firm grasp of these topics and be introduced to related debates about historical theory and methodology.
 A number of guest speakers who are experts in their respective fields will join us virtually or in person.

 This seminar is intended to give a historical perspective of family businesses around the globe from the nineteenth century until the twenty-first century.
 We will explore why some dynasties have been successful in spite of the turmoil and major global changes while others did not meet these challenges successfully.
 The seminar will look at families from different continents to understand also how local political/economic/social factors aided or impeded their businesses.